Angular momentum in interacting many-body systems hides in phantom vortices: Introduction

-Quantized vortices are perhaps the most interesting way angular momentum is known to manifest in quantum many-body systems \cite{Donnelly,Pethick,Ketterle2001}.
-Quantized vortices appear in a variety of systems including superfluid Helium \cite{Donnelly}, type-II superconductors \cite{Abrikosov1957}, atomic Bose-Einstein condensates (BECs) \cite{Pethick}, and exciton-polariton condensates \cite{Baas2008} to name but a few.
-Typically, a quantum vortex is characterized by a density node and a $2\pi$ phase discontinuity.
-Yet, coreless vortices have been recently created in spinor \cite{Lovegrove2014} and multicomponent \cite{Liu2013} condensates, where the core of a vortex in one (spin-)component is filled with the other (spin-)component.
-However, coreless vortices have not been seen in single-component condensates.
-Other known signatures of angular momentum, such as center-of-mass rotation, surface waves, and quadrupole modes for instance, are also features of the density profile~\cite{Dalibard2000,Pethick}.
-However, it is well known that there exist aspects of many-body dynamics, like fragmentation \cite{James1982,Spekkens1999}, that may not be visible in the density \cite{glauber,Kaspar2008}.
+Quantized vortices are perhaps the most interesting way angular momentum is known to manifest in quantum many-body systems~\cite{Pethick,Ketterle2001}.
+They appear in a variety of experiments with systems including atomic Bose-Einstein condensates (BECs)~\cite{Vortex_Exp,Vortex_Exp2,Ketterle2001,Kali}, and exciton-polariton condensates~\cite{Baas2008}.
+Typically, a quantum vortex is characterized by a density node and a phase discontinuity.
+Other known signatures of angular momentum, such as center-of-mass rotation, surface waves, and quadrupole modes are also features of the density profile~\cite{Dalibard2000,Pethick}.
+However, it is well known that there exist aspects of many-body dynamics, like fragmentation~\cite{James1982,Spekkens1999}, that may not be visible in the density~\cite{glauber,Kaspar2008}.
+Coreless vortices, i.e., vortices invisible in the density, are known to exist in mean-field spinor condensates~\cite{Lovegrove2014,Kasamatsu2003} and have been recently found in a multicomponent condensate ~\cite{Liu2013}.
+Since the core of a vortex in one (spin-)component is filled with the other (spin-)component, coreless vortices are not visible in the density.
+However, they have not yet been seen in single-component condensates with no spin.
+Note that experiments studying vortex nucleation in rotating BECs have thus far observed a critical frequency below which no vortices are detected, see for instance~\cite{Ketterle2001,Hodby,Feder}.
+As we shall show in the following, however, vortices without cores are present in single-component BECs even below the critical rotation velocity.
+These coreless vortices, to date, have evaded experimental detection as they cannot be seen from the density.